 SkullSparks compiles and shares a wide range of college athletics digital analytics throughout the year.
 View full background information here in our FAQ. | Analytics Main

 College athletics programs and fanbases are unique with different priorities.
-Every team however is interested in maximizing the return on resources devoted to social media.
+Every team however is interested in maximizing the return on resources devoted to digital.
 Analytics assist in identifying effective strategies and recognizing trends.

-SkullSparks creates and maintains our own lists of official Instagram and Facebook team accounts within CrowdTangle.
-These are organized by sport, by conference and by other criteria.
-We individually verify the authenticity of each official account.
+SkullSparks maintains our own lists of official Instagram, Twitter, Facebook, YouTube and TikTok team accounts.
+These are organized by sport, conference and other criteria.
+We verify the authenticity of each official account.
 We also cross-check using information from official team websites.
-For Twitter, Opendorse maintains official lists of team accounts organized by sport.
-SkullSparks works with Opendorse to verify official accounts.

 Why is a certain sport or level not covered?

 We publicly share analytics in the course of our work for client teams.
 We monitor thousands of official college athletics social media accounts and must prioritize our resources.

 What is a “Main Athletics” account?

 Individual college sports have specific official accounts on Instagram, Twitter and Facebook while an official main Athletics account represents the overall Athletics Department.
 For example, the @Vol_Football Twitter account represents Tennessee football while the @Vol_Sports account represents the overall Tennessee Athletics Department and its 14+ sports.